 Even if you don't use scripts on your website, it's still possible to end up with duplicate content problems.

 For example, the "index.html" page of a website or its directory is usually the same page displayed by a web server when

 the visitor accesses the site without specifying a filename.
 That is, "

 http://www.example.com/" are usually the same page, showing the same content.
 (For more information about this

 Point to the Directory or the Index Page?".)

 When a page can be accessed with multiple web addresses, you run the risk of link dilution.
 I've mentioned this before in How to Create a Search Engine Friendly Website, so if you're not familiar with the term, please check that article out for details.
 In general, link dilution causes the relevant page on your site to rank less in the search engine results than it should had it not occurred.

-To help webmasters solve this problem, Google has declared that it will recognize a new HTML / XHTML tag, which, if you insert into your web page, will allow you to state which URL you want to be the "official", or "canonical", address for that particular content.
+To help webmasters solve this problem, Google have ("has" in US English) declared that it will recognize a new HTML / XHTML tag, which, if you insert into your web page, will allow you to state which URL you want to be the "official", or "canonical", address for that particular content.